North by Northwest: Plot

-Thornhill boards the 20th Century Limited train to Chicago, where he meets Eve Kendall, who hides him from the police.
-The two establish a relationship—on Kendall's part because she is secretly working with Vandamm–and she tells Thornhill that she has arranged a meeting with Kaplan at an isolated rural bus stop.
-Thornhill waits there, but is attacked by a crop duster plane.
-After trying to hide in a cornfield, he steps in front of a speeding tank truck; it brakes, and the airplane crashes into it, allowing him to escape.
-Thornhill reaches Kaplan's hotel in Chicago and learns that Kaplan had checked out before the time when Kendall claimed she talked to him.
-Thornhill goes to her room and confronts her, but she leaves.
-He tracks her to an art auction, where he finds Vandamm purchasing a Mexican Purépecha statue.
+Thornhill sneaks aboard the luxurious 20th Century Limited train to Chicago without a ticket, where he meets Eve Kendall, who hides him from the police in her stateroom's upper berth.
+The two establish a relationship—on Kendall's part because she is secretly working with the espionageurs—and she helps him elude a police dragnet.
+She then tells Thornhill that she has arranged a meeting with Kaplan at a rural bus stop in Indiana.
+When Thornhill arrives there, he is attacked by a crop duster armed with a machine gun.
+After being flushed from cover in a cornfield, he attempts to halt a passing tanker truck; the airplane crashes into it and both explode.
+In the ensuing confusion he steals a bystander's pickup truck.
+At Kaplan's hotel in Chicago, Thornhill learns that Kaplan had checked out before the time when Kendall claimed to have spoken with him.
+He goes to her room and confronts her, but she eludes him.

-Vandamm leaves his thugs to deal with Thornhill; in order to escape, Thornhill disrupts the auction until police are called to remove him.
-He says he is the fugitive murderer, but they release him to the government agency's chief, "The Professor", who reveals that Kaplan was invented to distract Vandamm from the real government agent: Eve Kendall.
-Thornhill agrees to help maintain her cover.
-At the Mount Rushmore visitor center, Thornhill—now willingly playing the role of Kaplan—negotiates Vandamm's turnover of Kendall to be arrested.
-Kendall then shoots Thornhill, seemingly fatally, and flees; it turns out her gun was loaded with blanks.
-Afterward, the Professor arranges for Thornhill and Kendall to meet.
-Thornhill learns Kendall must depart on a plane with Vandamm and his henchman Leonard.
-He tries to dissuade her from going, but is knocked unconscious and locked in a hospital room.
+Thornhill tracks Kendall to an art auction, where the Townsend-impersonator—Phillip Vandamm, the ringleader of the group—is purchasing a small primitive statue.
+Vandamm instructs his henchmen to deal with Thornhill.
+Thornhill disrupts the auction until police are called to remove him.
+He confesses to them that he is the fugitive murderer, but the Professor intervenes.
+At the airport, he tells Thornhill that Kaplan was fictitious and that Eve Kendall is their real agent.
+Vandamm lives above Mount Rushmore, and the agency thinks he will be leaving the country by plane from there.
+Thornhill agrees to help maintain Kendall's cover.

+At the Mount Rushmore visitor center, now playing the role of Kaplan at the USIA's request, Thornhill negotiates for Vandamm's turnover of Kendall to be arrested.
+Kendall shoots Thornhill with blanks and flees.
+Afterward, the Professor arranges for Thornhill and Kendall to meet; Thornhill learns that Kendall is to depart on the plane with Vandamm and his right-hand man Leonard.
+He tries to dissuade her from going, but is knocked unconscious by the Professor's driver and locked in a hospital room.